inyokaproject/inyoka-legacy/docs/source/installation.rst

 a lot of dependencies as well as a nice bootstrap process.
 This is documentated on the following slides.

+.. todo:

+   This documentation is a bit distribution dependend, try to abstract it.

 Dependencies and virtual environment
 ====================================